-There are some rules about the courses you need to study to gain an HSC.
-You must complete at least 12 Preliminary units (usually studied in Year 11) and 10 HSC units (usually studied in Year 12).
+At Muirfield, you must complete at least 12 school based Preliminary units (usually studied in Year 11) and 10 school based HSC units (usually studied in Year 12).
 Most courses are worth 2 units although some, including HSC Extension courses, are 1 unit.
 The Year 11 component of a course must be completed before starting the HSC component.

-In Year 11 and Year 12 your subject selection must include at least
+In Year 11 and Year 12 your subject selection must include at least: